JEsperancinhaOrg/omni-reporter-commons/Readme.md

 23. If there are two reports with the same file reported, the result will be a sum.
 24. Coveralls support (*1)
 25. Line Coverage
-26. Parallization support with `parallelization` parameter
+26. Parallelization support with `parallelization` parameter

 To be up to date with the changes please check the [ReleaseNotes](./ReleaseNotes.md) document.